Creator Questions: Getting started

 Shipping anywhere in the world: This option allows you to select a global shipping rate, with the choice to designate outliers with different shipping rates.
 For example, if you’d like to offer a global shipping rate of $15, but need to charge only $10 for shipping to Canada, you’ll be able to specify this.
 Pricing will be included in the reward description, and backers in these countries will be prompted to enter the additional amount to their pledges.

 As you build out your rewards and set shipping costs, note that costs for a precise country will always trump the cost of a region.
 For instance, if you offer a shipping rate of $15 for the European Union, but charge only $10 for shipping to France, a backer based in France will be prompted to pay the $10 shipping rate.
 Additionally, any funds pledged towards shipping costs will count towards your project's goal.

 Yes.
-Projects remain live on Kickstarter until their funding deadline — so it's entirely possible for a project to overshoot its goal.
-In that case, the creator receives all of the additional funds (less fees).
+Projects remain live on Kickstarter until their funding deadline — which means it’s possible for creators to overshoot their funding goal before the project ends.
+In these cases, the creator receives all of the additional funds (minus our fees).

-Some creators use these additional funds to increase the scale or scope of their project, while others improve the quality or variety of backer rewards available.
+With these additional funds, some project creators increase the scope of their project, or improve the quality and variety of backer rewards available.